UniMath/agda-unimath/src/linear-algebra/preimages-of-left-module-structures-along-homomorphisms-of-rings.lagda.md

 - the preimage of a left module along a composition `g ∘ f` is the preimage by `f` of its preimage by `g`.

+In particular preimages along isomorphisms of rings are equivalences.

 ## Definitions

 ### The preimage left module of a left module along an homomorphism of rings